TTU Solicitation Policy

 - Posters, announcements, banners, cards or other campaign material for any individuals seeking student government office may be posted in accordance with the rules and regulations of the Student Government Association.

-- Registered student organizations and university departments are allowed to hang banners within the Student Union at the discretion of the Managing Director of Student Union & Activities.
-A list of requirements regarding the banner is available in Student Union & Activities.”
+- Registered student organizations and university departments are allowed to hang posters within the Student Union at the discretion of the department.
+A list of requirements regarding the poster is available on the Student Union & Activities website.

 A student or registered student organization violating regulations governing solicitations, advertising, and printed materials is subject to the disciplinary sanctions, conditions, and/or restrictions outlined in the Code of Student Conduct.